 How do I judge whether I belong in this 'movement'?

-If you believe in the values we've laid out above, are prepared to truly step 'out of the box' with whatever thinking you might have now, and be prepared to listen to and contribute great ideas yourself, then whatever political party you currently support you should have a natural home here.
+If you believe in the values we've laid out above, are prepared to challenge yourself against whatever thinking you might have now, and be prepared to listen to and contribute great ideas, then whatever political party you currently support you should have a natural home here.
 Whatever your field of expertise, you can add your voice to ours to ensure political change really does happen.

 What 'change' is needed?